ImbalanceGaming/laravel-angular-base/README.md

-# laravel-angular-base
+# laravel-base
-Base setup for projects with a larvel API backend and a angular frontend
+Base setup for projects with a larvel API backend